Myster-Ts-RPGs/Thellade-World/01 Campaign/01 World/03 Regions/02 Abyssal Plane/Pazunith, the Gate Wastes.md

 ## Overview
 > [!quote]+ Regional Theme
 > *“Where sand meets stone, and roots grasp the sky.”*

 A barren expanse riddled with portals to deeper layers of the Abyss.
+Flat plains riddled with infinite gateways to deeper chaos.
+Layer 1

 ## Geography